-- 1. The following items and/or articles of clothing are prohibited: - A. Clothing that advertises alcoholic beverages, sex, drugs, or tobacco - B. Hats, non-prescription sunglasses, head coverings that exceed 2 inches in width, beanies, and/or bandanas - C. Clothing that displays obscene or suggestive titles, profanity, weapons or violence - D. Clothing associated with gangs or gang membership - E. Clothing which may be considered racially or politically insensitive - F. Any chains not permanently attached to clothing
+1. The following items and/or articles of clothing are prohibited:

+- A. Clothing that advertises alcoholic beverages, sex, drugs, or tobacco/vape products - B. Hats, non-prescription sunglasses, head coverings that exceed 2 inches in width, beanies, and/or bandanas NOT to be worn inside buildings. - C. Costume-related items (masks, etc.) - D. Clothing that displays obscene or suggestive titles, profanity, weapons, or violence - E. Clothing associated with gangs or gang membership - F. Clothing which may be considered racially or politically insensitive - G. Any chains not permanently attached to clothing.
+(Wallets with chains are not allowed.) - H. Blankets, throws, or similar items are not allowed.

-2. The following are general guidelines for appropriate clothing.
+2. The following are general guidelines for appropriate clothing: